lbergnehr/cesium/README.md

 # Cesium

 Cesium is a continuous integration radiator based on the [Meteor](http://meteor.com) platform.
+You can see a demo of it at [the demo site](http://cesium.meteor.com).

 ## Development